OP-DSL/OP2-Common/docs/api.rst

    :param set: The set to query.
    :returns: The number of elements in the set across all processes.

+.. c:function:: int op_get_global_set_offset(op_set set)

+   In an MPI execution, returns the global index offset for the partition of **set** owned by the current rank.
+That is, the first element owned by this rank has global index ``op_get_global_set_offset(set)``.
+Returns 0 in non-MPI builds.

+   :param set: The set to query.
+   :returns: The global element offset for the current MPI rank.

 .. c:function:: void op_dump_to_hdf5(const char *file_name)

    This routine dumps the contents of all :c:type:`op_set`\ s, :c:type:`op_dat`\ s and :c:type:`op_map`\ s to an HDF5 file *as held internally by OP2*, intended for debugging purposes.